francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 ## Current Status

 - Project is in the technical implementation phase
-- Significant progress on data ingestion and indexing modules for all resource types
+- Significant progress on data ingestion and indexing modules for all resource types, with `run.py` now executing successfully
+- Ingestion process reports 0 resources ingested, which needs further investigation

 ## Known Issues